 TNBC cases are often found in younger women (under 40 years old) and in women of African American or Hispanic background.
 The disease may also be associated with having an inherited mutation in the BRCA1 gene.

-To learn more about current and future treatments for triple-negative breast cancer, view this Targeting Triple-Negative Breast Cancer blog post and presentation from Erica Mayer, MD, MPH, or this What's New in Metastatic Research and Clinical Trials: ER Positive and Triple-Negative Breast Cancer presentation from Nancy Lin, MD, both medical oncologists with the Susan F. Smith Center for Women's Cancers at Dana-Farber.
+To learn more about current and future treatments for triple-negative breast cancer, view this Targeting Triple-Negative Breast Cancer blog post from Erica Mayer, MD, MPH, a medical oncologist with the Susan F. Smith Center for Women's Cancers at Dana-Farber.